artyompal/C-compiler/README.md

 <p>
 One nice feature is, it can generate AST (abstract syntax tree) and save it into XML file like this: https://github.com/artyompal/C-compiler/blob/master/cc4x86/tests/regressive/for.xml.
 Check out ASTs for regressive tests here: https://github.com/artyompal/C-compiler/tree/master/cc4x86/tests/regressive.
 <p>
-The most advanced experimental code lives in this branch https://github.com/artyompal/C-compiler/tree/var_caching_dev.
+The most advanced experimental code lives in this branch: https://github.com/artyompal/C-compiler/tree/var_caching_dev.
 However, this is unfinished work and it's likely to be broken.
 <p>
 The whole project wouldn't be possible without Dragon book, which I highly recommend as a comprehensive reference about compiler design: https://www.amazon.co.uk/Compilers-Principles-Techniques-Alfred-Aho/dp/0201100886.
 There is also a second edition of this book.
 <hr>